Updated June 15, 2023

 Stability of the Apps

 Android apps, as a rule, are more stable than iOS

 iOS Vs Android Software upgrades

 Google updates Android apps frequently, but they do not receive updates on their phone until manufacturers decide.

 Several months have passed since the release of the new version of Android.

 In iOS vs Android comparison, users have an advantage in that upgrades are available for all iOS devices.

 Wider variety of devices

-A massive variety of Android devices can be purchased at different sizes, hardware capacities and price ranges. iOS is only available on Apple devices- iPhone, iPad and iPod Touch- this increases the cost of the hardware for the apps
+Many Android devices can be purchased in different sizes, hardware capacities, and price ranges. iOS is only available on Apple devices- iPhone, iPad, and iPod Touch- this increases the cost of the hardware for the apps

 Android lets users send multiple texts through apps, but the iPhone App allows the ability to respond to calls with text messages or a callback reminder with a DND mode.